Spread the love

 The San Juan Parangaricutiro Church is a popular tourist attraction located near the Parícutin volcano.
 This church was built prior to the eruption of the volcano, and it was one of the few structures that survived the eruption.
 Today, the church remains partially intact and is a popular destination for visitors.

-See also The Benefits of Natural Wonders Shampoo
+See also Uncovering the Hidden Treasures of Denmark's Natural Wonders

 Paragliding